bohnman/squiggly/README.md

   ```

 **Wait a minute!**  Why was the firstName and lastName field included?
 Even though we specified a certain view, the
 base fields are always included.
+See [Changing Defaults](#changing-the-defaults) to alter this behavior.

 Note that you can also specifiy multiple views in the annotation - @PropertyView({"one", "two", "three"}))

 ### Using a Derived Annotation

 If you look at the address field of the User class, you'll notice the @SuperView annotation.
 Looking at the @SuperView
-declaration, you'll notice a @PropertyView("super").
-This is how you create a derived annotation
+declaration, you'll notice it is annotated with a @PropertyView("super").
+This is how you create a derived annotation.

 Let's try it out.